 "OPTIVLM_VB_DAT” and "OPTIVLM_VB_IDX" are tablespace names.

-Note that the OptiVLM Vault Balance Schema Definition Script (DDL) will have tables and constraints defined such that:
+Note The OptiVLM Vault Balance Schema Definition Script (DDL) will have tables and constraints defined such that:

 Tables, Foreign Keys, and Views are defined in the Schema User’s default tablespace. (e.g. OPTIVLM_VB_DAT).